alenzamanyan/tensorflow-workshop/README.md

 ## Goals of this workshop:
  - teach the fundamentals of machine learning
  - intuitive approach to some of the math concepts underlying machine learning
+ - develop working knowledge of Python for TensorFlow
  - build computational graphs in TensorFlow
- - cover basic learning models
- - develop working knowledge of Python for TensorFlow
  - introduction to neural networks
  - get excited about machine learning and TensorFlow